zacswider/waveAnalysis/README.md

 - Any significant two-dimensional drift in your data will alter the detected wave dynamics.
 If drift is detectable, register your data ahead of time.
 - Black spaces (e.g. from drift correction, or true background) should be cropped out.
 - Bleaching or z-drift will both affect amplitude and width measurements.
 The best approach is to not have bleaching/drift to begin with as bleach correction algorithms can introduce their own artifacts.
 However, if desired, correct your data for bleaching before analyzing.
 - The ideal dataset for standard analysis will include only a few wave periods which are consistent in character.
-The idea dataset for rolling analysis will include many wave periods (tens-thousands) which vary in character over time.
+The ideal dataset for rolling analysis will include many wave periods (tens-thousands) which vary in character over time.
 - This tool draws on imageJ metadata to determine which dimensions are time, channels, slices, etc. Be sure that your files are saved appropriately before analyzing.
 - If files with more than one z plane are analyzed, the tool will max project them along the z-axis before analyzing.
 - Currently, this tool agnostically analyzes the entire image.
 If you wish to only analyze a specific region, crop it into a separe file.
 In the future, I plan to incorporate the ability to pass in a mask to specifically measure one or more sub-regions of the image (e.g., to separate out measurements from individual cells, or separate out background regions).